anto18671/lumenspark/README.md

 # Linformer-based Language Model Training from Scratch

-This repository contains the code and configuration to train a transformer-based language model using a custom Linformer architecture, trained on datasets such as OpenWebText, BookCorpus, and Reddit.
+This repository contains the code and configuration to train a transformer-based language model using a custom Linformer architecture, trained on datasets such as OpenWebText and BookCorpus.
 The model is trained from the ground up, incorporating a custom attention mechanism and dynamic chunking for optimal training performance on large-scale language datasets.

 ## Table of Contents